All About Virtual Power Plants (VPPs)

 These Distributed Energy Resources (DERs) are coordinated by a central VPP operator that releases some (or all) of the batteries’ stored energy into the grid during periods of peak demand when wholesale electricity prices are high.

-Another way virtual power plant operators can make money is by being paid to charge batteries when wholesale electricity prices are negative.
-They can also receive payments for charging or discharging batteries to help stabilize the grid’s frequency and keep it running smoothly.
+Besides selling electricity, they also make money by charging batteries when electricity prices are negative.
+They may also receive payments for charging or discharging batteries to help stabilize the grid’s frequency and keep it running smoothly.
 Providing these services can be a very lucrative game – for the operator.

-It’s really important to read the small print on any VPP offer – as some can be quite sneaky with how they pay you for surplus solar energy sent to the grid.
+It’s really important to read the small print on any VPP offer, as some can be quite sneaky about how they pay you for surplus solar energy sent to the grid.

 What Are The Pros And Cons Of A VPP?